-Troy Public Radio recognizes that we serve a very diverse and engaged community throughout Southeast Alabama, Northern Florida, and Western Georgia.
-In order to both strengthen and celebrate this diversity we seek programming that allows many voices to be heard and content that seeks to both engage and inform.
+TROY Public Radio recognizes that we serve a very diverse and engaged community throughout Southeast Alabama, the Florida Panhandle, and Western Georgia.
+To both strengthen and celebrate this diversity we seek programming that allows many voices to be heard and content that seeks to both engage and inform.
 Our past and current experience tell us that our listeners are both curious and engaged and want to know more about the community around them and the global community outside of the range of our broadcast signal.
-The programming that is produced by Troy Public Radio as well as our acquired content should reflect this curiosity and engagement and allow the listeners to not only hear ideas similar to their own, but to also be challenged by new ideas and viewpoints that are different.
-Troy Public Radio is committed to creating a place where any individual should feel welcome and not excluded on the basis of race, gender, sexual orientation, nationality, political views, or educational experience.
+The programming that is produced by TROY Public Radio as well as our acquired content should reflect this curiosity and engagement and allow listeners to not only hear ideas like their own, but to also be challenged by new ideas and viewpoints that are different.
+TROY Public Radio is committed to creating a place where any individual should feel welcome and not excluded based on race, gender, sexual orientation, nationality, political views, or educational experience.

-Troy Public Radio is part of Troy University and follows it’s diversity policy with regard to hiring employees:
+TROY Public Radio is part of TROY University and follows its diversity policy regarding hiring employees:

-Troy University recognizes its legal and moral obligation to provide an employment environment in which opportunities are available to all qualified individuals without discrimination on the basis of race, color, sex, age, political or religious opinions or affiliations, national origin, sexual preference, gender, disability, or disabled veteran/Vietnam-Era veteran status, except in those cases in which sex, age, national origin, or disability are bona fide occupational qualifications.
+TROY University recognizes its legal and moral obligation to provide an employment environment in which opportunities are available to all qualified individuals without discrimination based on race, color, sex, age, political or religious opinions or affiliations, national origin, sexual preference, gender, disability, or disabled veteran/Vietnam-Era veteran status, except in those cases in which sex, age, national origin, or disability are bona fide occupational qualifications.
 The University affirms its commitment to this principle.
 The University also commits itself to maintaining on a nondiscriminatory basis the conditions for continuing employment and for individual advancement.

-Conversations are the heart of and lifeblood of Troy Public Radio and we are only made stronger by having them with all the members of our community and providing a place where their voice is heard and their contribution is recognized.
+Conversations are the heart of and lifeblood of TROY Public Radio and we are only made stronger by having them with all the members of our community and providing a place where their voice is heard and their contribution is welcomed and recognized.